Palomero96/DataEngineeringF1/README.md

 - Read raw data from it
 - Transform data using Spark methods
 - Write transformed data to a different path in Azure Storage

+You fill find this python file under "/6.AzureDataTransformation/databricks"